 • How can we ensure that psychosocial risk is a top table conversation?

-• Understanding the impact of business strategy on frontline wellbeing and psychosocial risk
+• Understanding the impacts of business strategy on frontline wellbeing and how unaddressed psychosocial risks can threaten business strategy

-• Integrating psychosocial risks into operational risk management and enterprise risk strategy
+• Integrating psychosocial risks into operational risk management, organisational culture, and daily behaviours

 Lunch

-Panel discussion: Everybody’s business - coordinating the role of different teams in the management of workplace mental wellbeing and the prevention of psychosocial risk
+Panel discussion: Everybody’s business - coordinating the role of different teams in the management and prevention of psychosocial risk

-• Exploring the practical interaction between leaders, HR teams, operational management, health & safety practitioners and wellbeing teams around psychosocial risk
+• Exploring the practical interaction between leaders, HR teams, operational management, risk managers. health & safety practitioners and wellbeing teams around psychosocial risk

 • Where does responsibility lie for psychosocial risk and how do we avoid everyone thinking it’s someone else issue?

-• Understanding how different teams from across a business can come together and present an integrated front in managing psychosocial risks
+• Understanding how different teams from across an organisation can come together and present an integrated front in managing psychosocial risks

-• How can businesses better operationalise mentally healthy work and communicate business psychosocial risks in language that resonates and connects with operational leaders
+• How can organisations better operationalise mentally healthy work and communicate psychosocial risks in language that resonates and connects with operational leaders

 • Building the capability and the capacity of frontline teams to manage psychosocial risk